maxant/kafka-data-consistency/mf/README.md

 ## TODO

+TODO persist the selection and all contracts? how do we query the selection otherwise?

+TODO do pricing

+TODO do billing and save billedUntil

+TODO recurring billing: select where billedUntil is less than today from timeprovider

+TODO for load test, we simply delete pricing entries for a given day and reset billed Until, and we can repeat the test as often as we want to

+TODO monitoring =>

+TODO stopping => send control command to inform that a selection has been cancelled and it is to be ignored (all pods need to listen to this topic!)

+TODO does it make sense to set the requestId to be the selection Id???

 - discounts can be added to any component in the tree, as a child component! still not sure to which component these belong
 - fix external sales
 - billing